 Event fee / Venue rental fee

 Besides the nightly rate, the venue is requiring an event fee as you will invite people from outside and use their property for your event.
-The rates is usually equal to one night stay or a different rate, depending on the venue.
+The rates are usually equal to one-night stay or a different rate, depending on the venue.

 This fee is mandatory, before you check in to your villa, And will return 100% to you if you checked out the villa with good conditions.